PeterDauwe/doublebar/README.md

 		modifier = ["modkey", "Shift"]
 		key = "1"
 	- scratchpad is added

-# Themechanger.
-	- made a script in directory scripts : changetheme.sh.
-	This lets you in one go: update, install and apply the theme of your choice.

 Hope you like this, it was fun to make.